 Instead of thinking of new ideas from scratch, use your most valuable business asset to your advantage – your customers.

 How do you achieve content ideas with the help of your customers?
 Simple – all you need to do is ask or keep a record of all the problems/questions they’ve had previously regarding your products and services.
-You can even brainstorm some of these from past experiences or by putting yourself in the customers’ shoes and looking at potential issue from their perspective.
+You can even brainstorm some of these from past experiences or by putting yourself in the customers’ shoes and looking at the potential issues from their perspective.

 Once you’re done, aim to offer solutions to each individual problem within the content that you create.
 One example of this method for a technology company could be as follows: